mfaizan44/Robotic-arm-sorting-out-batteries/README.md

 ## Introduction

 The goal of this project is to develop a robotic system capable of accurately sorting different types of batteries, including AA, D, and 9V batteries, in an industrial setting.
-The system uses an Epson VT6 robot equipped with an electromagnetic gripper, along with visual and depth sensors, to detect and classify batteries based on their size and shape.
+The system uses an Epson VT6 robot equipped with an electromagnetic gripper, along with visual aid, to detect and classify batteries based on their size and shape.

 ## Features